Growing Australian native daisies by colour and climate - Minimalist Gardener

 Perennial · Full sun · 20–50cm · VIC, NSW, SA, TAS, QLD

-A low-growing perennial daisy with tight, yellow button flowers and fine, grey-green foliage.
-Often found in grasslands and open woodlands across south-eastern Australia, it demonstrates how native daisies can be subtle, resilient and perfectly adapted to lean soils and exposure.
-It is an important part of grassy ecosystem plantings and provides nectar for small native bees that are unable to access larger, tubular flowers.
+A low-growing perennial daisy with tight yellow button flowers and fine, grey-green foliage, often found in grasslands and open woodlands across south-eastern Australia.
+It is an important part of grassy ecosystem plantings and provides nectar for small native bees that cannot access larger, tubular flowers.
+Subtle but reliably rewarding in the right conditions.

 Harry Rose from South West Rocks, Australia, CC BY 2.0, via Wikimedia Commons